-You suddenly know what it feels like to feel dirty, dirty, foul, gross, you're never going to get that feel off your skin and for the rest of your life, it will feel like you have a rolled up towel soaked in rancid motor oil rotting inside of you.
+You suddenly know what it feels like to feel dirty, dirty, foul, gross; you're never going to get that feel off your skin, and for the rest of your life, it will feel like you have a rolled-up towel soaked in rancid motor oil rotting inside of you.
 This is because you know what happened, but you kick it to the curb and leave it there to die, but it never dies.
 It never dies.
-And now in 7th grade you're a nervous wreck, a terrible student at school, and you learn to hang tough in spite of the ickyness clinging to your soul; or what's left of your soul after spending an afternoon being passed around by 3 guys (sort of like Linda Lovelace) on Easter Sunday (and you’re a Catholic).
+And now in 7th grade, you're a nervous wreck, a terrible student at school, and you learn to hang tough in spite of the ickiness clinging to your soul, or what's left of your soul after spending an afternoon being passed around by three guys (sort of like Linda Lovelace) on Easter Sunday (and you’re a Catholic).

 But all that changes when you purchase your first book on witchcraft, and you will sit down and study it carefully.
 Almost everything outlined is a mystery, but that hardly matters.
-This stuff, plus reading gypsy witch cards, reading tombstones in the graveyard and having a pair of blazing blue eyes when mad, comes so natural to you, the kids have been calling you witch since 5th grade because no one can explain the spookiness that follows you everywhere (plus you own eccentric personality).
+This stuff, plus reading gypsy witch cards, reading tombstones in the graveyard, and having a pair of blazing blue eyes when mad, comes so naturally to you; the kids have been calling you witch since 5th grade because no one can explain the spookiness that follows you everywhere (plus you own eccentric personality).

-It's an eyesore, this thing in the tree, especially since you know what goes on in there, it's built in 3 different sections, haphazardly spread out over the huge limbs of the tree, with choppy wood construction.
+It's an eyesore, this thing in the tree, especially since you know what goes on in there; it's built in three different sections, haphazardly spread out over the huge limbs of the tree, with choppy wood construction.
 It’s about 50 feet off the ground, with 2 x 4s nailed into the tree to climb up the tree.
-What a filthy use of a dead tree, especially since the fire you cursed the tree fort with will burn down half of the tree, and to think . . . those school boy architects spent hours building a 6th grade whore house, (and you and your best friend Lexy are the guest whores).
+What a filthy use of a dead tree, especially since the fire you cursed the tree fort with will burn down half of the tree, and to think . . . those schoolboy architects spent hours building a 6th-grade whore house, (and you and your best friend Lexy are the guest whores).

 your ability to form the evil fingers of the devil's horn to place the curse.